MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Activating account security

-The organizational structure you create—including the user, user class, and account assignments—won’t take effect until you activate account security in the Company Setup window.
+The organizational structure you create—including the user, user class, and account assignments—won't take effect until you activate account security in the Company Setup window.
 You must activate account security separately for each of the companies you create in Microsoft Dynamics GP.

 *Account security settings will take effect for each user when the user logs into the system after account security has been activated.*

-Before beginning this procedure, be sure you’re logged in to the company to which you want to activate account security.
+Before beginning this procedure, be sure you're logged in to the company to which you want to activate account security.

 **To activate account security:**